Meet some of our team members to learn more about their education and what they do everyday to serve Louisiana.

-A probation and parole officer’s job is based in the community that they serve, working in and with the community to aid offenders in becoming productive citizens.
+A probation and parole officer’s job is based in the community that they serve, working in and with the community to aid returning residents in becoming productive members of their communities.
 The job is part social work, part law enforcement.

-When an offender is released from prison, it is the P&P officer that assists him/her with his/her transition back into society.
-This is done by identifying and addressing the needs of the offender so that they complete their supervision successfully without violations, new convictions, or returning to prison.
+When a returning resident is released from prison, it is the P&P officer that assists him/her with his/her transition back into society.
+This is done by identifying and addressing the needs of the returning resident so that he/she completes his/her supervision successfully without violations, new convictions, or returning to prison.
 The officer does the same with cases placed on probation.
-This is done by utilizing tools to assess their needs and by working with community resource providers.
-While officers are given many tools to assist with helping offenders become productive law abiding citizens, there will always be some individuals who aren’t open to changing criminal behavior.
-These offenders pose a risk to the public safety and it is then that officers must perform their law enforcement duties.
+This is done by utilizing tools to assess returning residents’ needs and by working with community resource providers.
+While officers are given many tools to help returning residents become productive law abiding citizens, there will always be some individuals who aren’t open to changing criminal behavior.
+These returning residents pose a risk to the public safety and it is then that officers must perform their law enforcement duties.

 The tasks of P&P officers vary from day to day.
-Officers are typically going to the residences of those on supervision to check on the well-being of the offender as well as their compliance with conditions ordered by judges or the Parole Board.
-A typical day may include speaking with judges, attorneys, offenders at the local jail facility, treatment counselors, and other law enforcement personnel.
-An officer may spend time transporting a prisoner, investigating violations, testifying in court, and executing warrants.
-However, the main task of the officer is the face-to-face contact with offenders and the documentation of those interactions.
+Officers are typically going to the residences of those on supervision to check on the well-being of the returning resident as well as their compliance with conditions ordered by judges or the Parole Board.
+A typical day may include speaking with judges, attorneys, people imprisoned at the local jail facility, treatment counselors, and other law enforcement personnel.
+An officer may spend time transporting a returning resident, investigating violations, testifying in court, and executing warrants.
+However, the main task of the officer is the face-to-face contact with returning residents and the documentation of those interactions.